 Drinking weakens the immune system, making you more likely to contract pneumonia, tuberculosis or another infectious disease.
 It can also damage nerves and lead to numbness, tingling or pain.
 Michigan Health notes that sometimes alcohol causes neuropathy and is the second-leading cause of it.

 Alcohol consumption is also associated with a long list of cancers, including liver cancer, breast cancer, colon cancer and cancers of the esophagus, head and neck.
-In a publication on alcohol and cancer, the National Cancer Institute reports that even light drinkers have an increased risk of some cancers.
-They report that 3.5% of cancer deaths in the US may be related to alcohol.
+Even light drinkers have an increased risk of some cancers.
+It’s been reported that 3.5% of cancer deaths in the US may be related to alcohol.

 Alcohol has many effects on the brain beyond those related to anxiety and depression.
 It damages neurons in a way that makes it harder for parts of the brain to communicate with each other.
 This damage can cause a range of symptoms, including memory impairment.
 The NIAAA reports that memory problems can be detected after only a few drinks and that the problems continue to grow with the amount of alcohol consumed.
 Blackouts (when people are unable to remember events or key details about them) aren’t uncommon.
 They can happen to anyone, but it appears that women may be at higher risk of experiencing them.